 Center for Global Development

-This site provides information about development issues and how they connect to global trade and economics.
+Provides information about development and how it connects to global trade and economics.

 Bhagwati, Jagdish.
-In Defense of Globalization (New York: Oxford University Press, 2004).
-308 pages.
+In Defense of Globalization.
+Oxford: Oxford University Press, 2007.